Society Registration (NGO) – Registering for Public Welfare

 Mandatory Society Compliances

-• Registrar Compliance: Filing of AGM resolution, disclosure of accounts, and submission of the member list to the Registrar of Firms.
+Filing of AGM resolution, disclosure of accounts, and submission of the member list to the Registrar of Firms.

-Note on Tax Exemption
+Tax Exemption Insights

 Simple & Transparent Pricing for Society Registration Ngo